huggingface/AIEnergyScore/index.md

 - **Q**: Quantization bit level (16 bits for FP16, so \( Q = 16 \)).
 - **Overhead**: Multiplier to account for additional memory requirements (e.g., 20% overhead becomes 1.2).

-> Assumes FP16 precision (due to widespread usage in LLM inference).
+> Assumes FP16 precision (due to its widespread usage in LLM inference).
 Each parameter in FP16 occupies 2 bytes.
 Assumes 20% overhead for framework and other memory requirements.
 Numbers have been rounded down.

 ## Experimental Setup